intervolve-org/intervolve.org/intervolve.org/blogs/mrghorm/_posts/2021-05-14-intervolve-tutorial.md

 For those more knowledgeable in Github, follow these instructions below:

-1. Fork the site into your own repo, clone it locally, blah blah blah.
+1. First things first:  Fork the site into your own repo, clone it locally, blah blah blah.
 Just get it to a point where you can work on your own copy of the repo.

+2. Second things second:  The root of the Jekyll site is

+	`intervolve.org(.git)/intervolve.org/`

+	For example, my blogs folder *actually* exists in

+	`intervolve.org/intervolve.org/blogs/mrghorm/`

+	but from here on out in the tutorial and in site code is just referred to as

+	`/blogs/mrghorm/`

 2. **All blogs originate in `/intervolve.org/blogs/<username>/` - so **create a directory** using your username in this directory.

-   A. *From now on, **you are the example**, and your example username is `username`.*
+	1. *From now on, **you are the example**, and your example username is `username`.*

 3. Next, in `blogs/username/`, create another directory named `_posts`.